alexandershov/goslow/README.md

 5.382 total
 ```

 Now, what's the deal with the "*your personal goslow domain is 5wx55yijr.goslow.link*"?
-Well, the domain *5wx55yijr.goslow.link* is all yours and you can add different endpoints to it.
+Well, the domain *5wx55yijr.goslow.link* is all yours and you can add your custom endpoints to it.

 Quick aside:
 when *you* POST to *create.goslow.link* your personal goslow domain will be a little different